fertility-health > lifestyle-fertility > lifestyle-factors > weight-and-fertility

 • It makes the situation worse in the long term and reduces fertility

-Exercise helps promote digestive function by burning calories and improving fluid and hormone balance, but it needs to match Personal Fertility Profiles (PFPs).
-For many people losing (or gaining) weight is a vital way to raise their fertility, and when overweight or obese women:
+Exercise helps to promote digestive function by burning calories and improving fluid and hormone balance, and we suggest it should match Personal Fertility Profile (PFP) needs.
+For many people, weight change is vital to raising their fertility, and when overweight or obese women:

-• Lose 10% of their body weight their body fat falls by 30%
+• Lose 10% of their body weight they reduce their body fat by 30%

-• Most obese women resume ovulating after a 10% weight loss
+• Most obese women resume regular ovulation after a 10% weight loss

 • Losing 10.2kg (22lb) results in 90% of obese women resuming ovulation xviii